 The polymerization reaction in many chemical compounds may occur through a variety of reaction mechanisms that differ in complexity because of the presence of the functional groups in the reactants as well as due to their inherent steric effects.

 Polymers are formed from repeating units of a monomer, which are linked to each other by covalent bonds.
 The reaction which leads to the formation of polymers from their respective monomers is called Polymerization Reaction.
 We are talking about polymers but have you thought, ‘what is a monomer?’, a monomer is a reactive molecule which has a simple structure and when these molecules combine and form chains with the help of covalent bonds, a polymer is formed.
 We can broadly classify the polymerization reaction under the following category:

-- Addition polymerization: This is the type of polymerization in which the molecules of a similar monomer or different monomer add up together on a large scale to form a polymer.
+This is the type of polymerization in which the molecules of a similar monomer or different monomer add up together on a large scale to form a polymer.
 When we keep adding monomers to obtain a large chain, such a process is also called as the chain growth polymerization.
-The monomers that are used here are unsaturated compounds (the carbon compounds which are connected by double or triple covalent bonds) for example, alkenes, alkynes and alkadienes.
-The increase in the chain length occurs through the formation of either free radicals or ion species.
-The most common mode of polymerization reaction in this case is the reaction governed by the free radicals.
-Let us discuss the free radical mechanism here:
+The monomers that are used here are unsaturated compounds (the carbon compounds which are connected by double or triple covalent bonds).

-So far we have seen that there are two types of polymerization reaction, how the polymerization of monomers take place and the addition and condensation mechanism.
-The concepts here are explained in brief, for further details and clarification on the topic of polymerization reaction kindly contact the mentor support team at Byju’s or download our learning app from the play store.
+So far we have seen that there are two types of the polymerization reaction, how the polymerization of monomers take place and the addition and condensation mechanism.
+The concepts here are explained in brief, for further details and clarification on the topic of polymerization reaction download BYJU’S the learning app.